inivekin/abosa/abosa.typ

 at coda of coronal lyre,
 the quiet dark to carry on
 will leave room for another fire.
-Should then you respond through the black, we could abscond from massful quakes with no more suns to burn us back to discordant, aphotic lakes.
+Call and response could light the black, we could abscond from massful quakes with no more suns to burn us back to discordant, aphotic lakes.